Expat and travel friends, a warm hello to you!

 Whether you want it or not, it is coming.
 Winter is coming and faster than you’ll ever expect it!
 So whether you’re living in Sweden, just moved here or are planning a trip to the Nordics, here are some things you may want to know to enjoy the upcoming months.

 This winter will be my 3rd one in Sweden, and so believe me, I’ve experienced a lot of things during these long winter months.
-Some basic things to know:
+Some basic things to know, winter is:

-- Winter is dark (5h of daylights in the best case scenario),
+- Dark (5h of daylights in the best case scenario),

-- Winter is beautiful (I mean who doesn’t find snow magical),
+- Beautiful (I mean who doesn’t find snow magical),

 So you get the point.
 There are some not-so-nice aspect and some oh-my-good-so-good things.
 And so here are some tricks and tips about how to survive the ugly part of winter and enjoy the beauty of it.